-- (a) Written Opinion.
-The Ethics Commission shall issue a decision within ninety (90) days after the filing of a complaint.
-The Ethics Commission shall state in a written opinion its finding of fact and conclusions of law.
-The written opinion shall either: - (1) dismiss the complaint; or - (2) upon finding that there has been a violation of the ethics laws: - (A) A letter of notification shall be the appropriate sanction when the violation is clearly unintentional, or when the violation was made in reliance on a written opinion of the city attorney and/or ethics compliance officer.
-A letter of notification shall advise the person to whom it is directed of any steps to be taken to avoid future violations. - (B) A letter of admonition shall be the appropriate sanction in those cases in which the Commission finds that the violation is minor and/or may have been unintentional, but calls for a more substantial response than a letter of notification. - (C) A reprimand shall be the appropriate sanction when the Commission finds that a violation has been committed intentionally or through disregard of this ordinance.
-A copy of a reprimand directed to an employee, city officer, Council member, or Commission member shall be sent to the City Manager and City Council.
+- (a) Written opinion.
+The ethics commission shall issue a decision within 90 days after the filing of a complaint.
+The ethics commission shall state in a written opinion its finding of fact and conclusions of law within 30 days after final disposition.
+The written opinion shall either: - (1) Dismiss the complaint; or - (2) Upon finding that there has been a violation of the ethics laws: - a.
+A letter of notification shall be the appropriate sanction when the violation is clearly unintentional, or when the violation was made in reliance on a written opinion of the city attorney and/or ethics compliance officer.
+A letter of notification shall advise the person to whom it is directed of any steps to be taken to avoid future violations; - b.
+A letter of admonition shall be the appropriate sanction in those cases in which the commission finds that the violation is minor and/or may have been unintentional, but calls for a more substantial response than a letter of notification; - c.
+A reprimand shall be the appropriate sanction when the commission finds that a violation has been committed intentionally or through disregard of this ordinance.
+A copy of a reprimand directed to an employee, city officer, council member, or commission member shall be sent to the city manager and city council.
 A reprimand directed to an employee shall be included in the employee's personnel file.
-A letter of reprimand directed to an elected city officer shall be transmitted to the City Secretary and published in the official City newspaper. - (D) A recommendation of removal from employment, or a recommendation of suspension from employment, as well as a recommendation for length of suspension, shall be the appropriate sanction when the Commission finds that a serious or repeated violation(s) of this ordinance has been committed intentionally or through culpable disregard of this ordinance by city employees.
-Any such recommendation shall be made to the City Manager, unless the employee is in a position filled by Council appointment. - (E) A letter of censure shall be the appropriate sanction when the Commission finds that a serious or repeated violation(s) of this ordinance has been committed intentionally or through culpable disregard of this ordinance by an elected city officer.
-A letter of censure directed to an elected city officer shall be transmitted to the City Secretary and thereafter published in the official

-- newspaper of the City. - (F) A recommendation of criminal prosecution and/or civil remedies, in accordance with this Rule may be found; - (G) A finding of a violation but no remedial action may be found.
-The Commission must state why no remedial action is recommended; or - (H) In appropriate cases the Commission may recommend to the City Council or City Manager that action be taken under Subsections (c) and (f) below.
+A letter of reprimand directed to an elected city officer shall be transmitted to the city secretary and published in the official city newspaper; - d.
+A recommendation of removal from employment, or a recommendation of suspension from employment, as well as a recommendation for length of suspension, shall be the appropriate sanction when the commission finds that a serious or repeated violation(s) of this ordinance has been committed intentionally or through culpable disregard of this ordinance by city employees.
+Any such recommendation shall be made to the city manager, unless the employee is in a position filled by council appointment; - e.
+A letter of censure shall be the appropriate sanction when the commission finds that a serious or repeated violation(s) of this ordinance has been committed intentionally or through culpable disregard of this ordinance by an elected city officer.
+A letter of censure directed to an elected city officer shall be transmitted to the city secretary and thereafter published in the official newspaper of the city; - f.
+A recommendation of criminal prosecution and/or civil remedies, in accordance with this Rule may be found; - g.
+A finding of a violation but no remedial action may be found.
+The commission must state why no remedial action is recommended; or